meshtastic/firmware/docs/software/plugins/StoreForwardPlugin.md

 * If the client has been away for less than 5 minutes and has received the previously sent message, the client will gracefully ignore it.
 This is thanks to PacketHistory::wasSeenRecently in PacketHistory.cpp.
 * * If the client has been away for more than 5 minutes and we resend packets that they have already received, it's possible they will see duplicate messages.
 This should be unlikely but is still possible.

+# Designed limitations

+The Store and Forward plugin will subscribe to specific packet types and channels and only save those.
+This will both reduce the amount of data we will need to store and reduce the overhead on the network.
+Eg: There's no need to replay ACK packets nor is there's no need to replay old location packets.